pauldatta/gemini-cli-commands-demo/README.md

     |---|---|---|---|---|---|
     | task_20250726T183100Z | coder-agent | running | 2025-07-26T18:31:00Z | 13539 | in a folder, use html/css/js... |

+4.  **Check the Status (After Completion)**:
-4.  **Verify Completion**: After the agent has finished, check the status again.
-The `/agents:status` command will first reconcile the completed task.
+    After the agent is finished, the next run of `/agents:status` will first reconcile the task and then display the final state.
     ```bash
     gemini /agents:status
     ```